I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 But here’s the thing.
 Some plugins are worth the overhead.
 Your password manager?
 Keep it.
 That random weather widget?
 Gone.

-For plugins you need but that run heavy, look for lighter alternatives.
-There’s usually a stripped-down version that does 80% of what you need at 20% of the cost.
+For plugins you really need but that bog down your site, hunt for lighter alternatives.
+There’s usually a stripped-down version doing 80% of what you need at a fraction of the price.
+Most developers don’t bother looking, they’ll grab the first plugin that works and move on.
+But spending an extra hour digging saves you plenty down the road.

 Mastering Cache Configuration